Business Valuations Attorneys in Waterford, Michigan

 Whether the owner will continue to run the business or sell it

 How much of the business is tied to personal goodwill

 The propriety of a multiplier method for rental income or a real estate business valuation

 The propriety of an earnings multiplier in valuing a going business

 Our experienced divorce lawyers work with experts and consider a number of different valuation methods, including:

-Book Value – This method totals up assets less depreciation, but it doesn’t consider goodwill or other intangible assets, and it doesn’t consider earnings potential.
+Book Value – This method totals up assets less depreciation, but it does not consider goodwill or other intangible assets, and it does not consider earnings potential.
 Often this method results in a low valuation.
 One could say that book value makes sense for a dying business but not a thriving one.

 Market Value – What is the business worth to an outside investor or purchaser?
 In this method, the business is compared to similar businesses which have recently sold.
 Choosing comparable businesses is key, and understanding similarities and differences can be quite complex.

 Going Concern – What is the value of a business that is continuing to operate?
 This method includes intangibles in valuation and generally yields a higher valuation.

 Income approach – Comparing current profitability with projected growth.